Top destinations for people who hate Christmas

 Qatar: sunny celebrations

 Tiny Middle Eastern nation Qatar enjoys temperatures around 24°C at this time of year.
-Qataris relish their own cultural celebrations throughout December, with a three-week food festival taking place this year at the Al Bidda Park.
+Qataris relish their own cultural celebrations, with multiple festivities held across the country every year on National Day on 18 December.

 Elsewhere, history buffs can enjoy the pop-up Flag Museum, where the story of the nation is told through an exhibition of photographs, paintings and scripts, while there are always exhibitions on at Katara Cultural Village.
 And style enthusiasts will enjoy the Heya Arabian Fashion Exhibition (from 12-17 December), which showcases the work of women within the style industry, focusing on young entrepreneurs and up-and-coming designers.